Shweg4/Image-generation-with-pose-consistency/README.md

 # myolab-takehome-Shweg4
 MyoLab take-home assignment: Image generation with pose consistency

-These are the steps you would have to follow to run the Controlnet model with openpose
+These are the steps  to be followed to run the Controlnet model with openpose

-First create a new conda environment
+First, we need to create a new conda environment

     conda env create -f environment.yaml
     conda activate control